manikandan-e/docs/designs/multi-host-postcode.md

 The implementation involves the following changes in the phosphor-host-postd.

- - Create D-bus names for hosts..
+ - Create D-bus names for hosts.
- - Read each hosts postcode from Platform Specific OEM ServicesIPMI OEM handler (fb-ipmi-oem, intel-ipmi-oem,etc).
+   (fb-ipmi-oem, intel-ipmi-oem,etc).
  - Send event to post-code-manager based on which host's postcode received from IPMB interface (xyz.openbmc_project.State.Boot.RawX(0,1,2,3..N).Value)
- - phosphor-host-postd reads the host selection from the dbus property
+ - phosphor-host-postd reads the host selection from the dbus property.
  - Display the latest postcode of the selected host read through D-Bus.
- - unregister the D-Bus interface when host removed in the slot.

  **D-Bus interface**